eriksank/blog/README.md

 5. Turing's halting problem
 6. Rice theorem

+It is a framework of provable impossibilities that bedevil the world of mathematics and even the wider world of knowledge.
 The consequences of the combination of these theorems actively seek to sabotage us on a daily basis.

 ## 3. Bitcoin security